Black hole: Innermost stable circular orbit (ISCO)

 Since particles in a black hole's accretion disk must orbit at or outside the ISCO, astronomers can observe the properties of accretion disks to determine black hole spins.

 In Newtonian gravity, test particles can stably orbit at arbitrary distances from a central object.
 In general relativity, however, there exists a smallest possible radius for which a massive particle can orbit stably.
-Any infinitesimal inward perturbations to this orbit will lead to the particle spiraling into the black hole, and any outward perturbations will, depending on the energy, cause the particle to spiral in, move to a stable orbit further from the black hole, or escape to infinity.
+Any infinitesimal inward perturbations to this orbit will lead to the particle spiralling into the black hole, and any outward perturbations will, depending on the energy, cause the particle to spiral in, move to a stable orbit further from the black hole, or escape to infinity.
 This orbit is called the innermost stable circular orbit, or ISCO.
-The location of the ISCO depends on the spin of the black hole and the spin of the particle itself.
 In the case of a Schwarzschild black hole (spin zero) and a particle without spin, the location of the ISCO is: